usehenri/henri/README.md

 ## Contributing

-- Submit issues, pull requests, anything!
+- Step by step wiki [here](https://github.com/usehenri/henri/wiki/Contributing)

 ## Thanks to the following and their contributors